-That the pet owner is entitled to be accompanied by another person of his or her choice at the meeting is not removed or registered within 3 business days of the first notice, a second notice will be sent and a \$50.00 pet fine will be assessed to the resident.
+That the pet owner is entitled to be accompanied by another person of their choice at the meeting

+That the pet owner's failure to correct the violation, request a meeting, or appear at a requested meeting may result in initiation of procedures to remove the pet, or to terminate the pet owner's tenancy If a resident harbors a pet that has not been approved or registered by the Plattsburgh Housing Authority, the PHA will send written notice with a \$25.00 pet fine for the first offense and the resident must remove or register the pet within 3 business days.
+If the pet is not removed or registered within 3 business days of the first notice, a second notice will be sent and a \$50.00 pet fine will be assessed to the resident.
 If the resident still does not remove or register the pet within 3 business days of the second notice, the PHA may proceed with an eviction.
 If a resident is found to have harbored any unapproved or unregistered animal or animals (the same or different animals) a total of 3 times within any twelve (12) month period, and notice of the violations have been provided as outlined herein, the PHA may proceed with an eviction against the resident.
 For example, if a resident receives three separate "first notices" under this paragraph in a twelve-month period, the resident will be subject to eviction.